 Serves 2 with 6 oz servings or 4 with 3 oz servings

 - 2 bananas frozen, cut into 1 to 2 inch pieces

-- 1/2 to 1 tablespoon of honey – make this vegan by using agave nectar as a replacement for the honey
+- 1/2 to 1 tablespoon of honey – make this vegan by using agave nectar or maple syrup as a replacement for the honey

 - 1/2 teaspoon vanilla extract

 - pinch of salt

 - Set up your food processor work bowl with the chopping blade.

 - If using pecans, put them in the food processor work bowl and pulse 3 to 5 times until the pecans are chopped to the size you want.
 Scrap the pecans out of the work bowl into the small bowl.

 - Put the bananas, honey or agave nectar, vanilla, coconut milk, and salt in the food processor work bowl with the chopping blade.
 Pulse 10 times, using long pulses.
 Scrape the work bowl down and then process until smooth, about a minute.

 - Remove the chopping blade and stir the pecans, if using.
 Mix in any honey that is on the bottom of the work bowl.